 Electrical Engineering Major

 As a student majoring in Electrical Engineering at Western New England University, you will choose a concentration during your junior year.
 These concentration tracks will sharpen your expertise in the areas of electrical, computer, and green engineering.
-During your freshman and sophomore year you will take general and electrical engineering courses that provide you with a broad educational foundation and help you determine your academic interests.
-Our EE alumni have a 100 percent job placement/graduate school enrollment within six months of graduation so whatever route you take, your skills will always be in demand.
+During your freshman and sophomore years you will take general and electrical engineering courses that provide you with a broad educational foundation and help you determine your academic interests.

 The First Year: Hit the Ground Running

 At Western New England University, you begin your education as an engineer in your very first semester.
 To help you make the transition from high school or another college, we have a special “First Year Program.”
 Peer advisors and upperclass student mentors help you find your way around campus, explore clubs and activities, and manage your time.
 To learn more, visit Facilities and Labs.

 Internships and Special Opportunities